-MAID data is broken up into two sections:
+MAID data is broken up into two sections and every other month:

 Since February 6, 2016, when court orders made medically-assisted death possible, Alberta Health Services has provided medical assistance in dying to 164 patients.

 Six of those deaths occurred between February 6, 2016 and June 17, 2016, when federal legislation removed the need to attain a court order prior to undergoing medical assistance in dying.
 Those six are not included in the totals below.

 There have been 105* people who have not met the federal criteria across the province to receive medical assistance in dying.

 Some ineligibility reasons include: